 - Knight – Heavy Stubber x 2, Rapid-fire Battle Cannon, Foe-reaper Chainsword, Daemon Knight of Khorne, Dirge Caster

 I played against Bill and his Tau.
-I’d give you a rundown on his list, but you can see it here, and it saves me typing ;)
+I’d give you a rundown on his list, but I’m lazy ;)

 I got to set up first, and I deployed pretty heavily on my right to use terrain to shield myself.
 Bill’s deployment was pretty evenly spread out.
 He also kept all the suits in Reserve to Deep Strike in.
 The formation he had for them gave them +1BS on the turn they deep struck in.